Top 10 Best Jobs for Women Over 50

 - Teacher Assistant

-According to research by the Kauffman Foundation, people ages 55-64 have the highest rate of entrepreneurship in the U.S. One terrific way to become an entrepreneur if you are a woman over 50 is to run an inn.
+According to research by the Kauffman Foundation, people ages 55-64 have a high rate of entrepreneurship in the U.S. One terrific way to become an entrepreneur if you are a woman over 50 is to run an inn.
 This is not an easy position — it requires investment and takes a lot of time and energy.

 However, if you are interested in working for yourself, and you like to interact with other people, this can be the perfect job for you.
 Experience in the workplace (particularly in business management or hospitality), as well as experience outside of the workplace (such as running your household), will prepare you for this position.